emdeh/pdf-document-processor/README.md

 # PDF Document Processor

-This project consists of two main scripts designed to preprocess PDF documents and extract data from them using Azure Document Intelligence (formerly Form Recognizer).
-The preprocessing script splits PDFs and prepares them for analysis, while the processing script extracts data and writes it to an Excel file.
+This project consists of 4 main scripts designed to preprocess PDF documents and extract data from them using Azure Document Intelligence (formerly Form Recognizer).
+The preprocessing script splits PDFs and prepares them for analysis.
+The processing and raw processing scripts extract data and write it to an Excel file, either as treated or raw data respectively.
+The postprocessing script offers several data treatment pipelines that allow for more detailed analysis.

 ## Table of Contents